 Highway 101 is the primary transportation route for wheeled vehicles passing through the SCRD.
-The road itself runs directly through Gibsons and is a significant concern as a variety of dangerous goods is transported through the SCRD via road.
+The road itself runs directly through the municipalities of Hopkins Landing, Gibsons, Roberts Creek, the SIGD Sechelt, Halfmoon Bay, and Pender Harbour.
+Of particular concern is the variety of dangerous goods which are transported through the SCRD via road.
 Motor vehicle accidents within regional or municipal boundaries can give cause for evacuation over a wide area due to fire or hazardous materials spill.
 Depending on the location of an incident, access and evacuation may be impaired.
 Alternate means of moving people and resources between municipalities should be considered.
-If evacuation is not possible due to incident location or type of incident (i.e. chlorine spill) Shelter In Place (SIP) options should be considered.
-In such an instance, local residents must be informed as to what SIP means, how to do it, and how to access situation updates on response and recovery.
-This risk is therefore rated as high.
+If evacuation is not possible due to incident location or type of incident (i.e. chlorine spill) Shelter in Place (SIP) options should be considered.
+In such instances, local residents must be informed as to what SIP means, how to do it, and how to access situation updates on response and recovery.
+This risk is rated as high.